Assessment and Treatment Components

 During your first contact with Caron, an assessment for chronic pain will begin to identify your needs for a customized admissions plan and assure your treatment begins on day one.

 Within 24 hours of admission to Caron, a more thorough assessment, including a medical history, identifies substance use disorders, chronic pain, and mental health issues.
-The Brief Pain Inventory, one of the most widely used measurement tools for assessing clinical pain, is used to assess pain levels.
+To assess your pain, we use the Brief Pain Inventory, one of the most widely used measurement tools.
 It is re-administered every three weeks to monitor progress.

 Your treatment team will use that information to create a personalized treatment plan.
 Caron’s chronic pain treatment includes counseling and group work to address your key issues and provide the opportunity for you to learn how to implement healthy changes that can effectively reduce or eliminate your pain.

 The core components of Caron’s chronic pain treatment include: